 Official SAT or ACT score

 Official English3 or TOEFL English proficiency exam score

 Step 1: Complete your online application.

 Before your academic journey can begin, you must take the first step and apply.
-You should apply at least six (6) months in advance to allow sufficient time for completion of files and correspondence.
+You should apply at least six (6) months in advance to allow sufficient time for completion of documentation and scheduling your Visa appointment.

 Step 2: Pay non-refundable application fee of $50